 Time and Money Saving Tips

-- Provide data for a fully-functional demo environment.
+- Provide a fully-functional demo environment.
 For the best final result, I usually work from a local demo environment.
-But creating a completely functional sample site to showcase your product can be very time-consuming.
-If you can provide an XML export of a fully-functional demo site, that will save a tremendous amount of time and money.
+But it takes time to create a completely functional sample site to showcase your product.
+If possible, provide a fully-functional demo site and you’ll save time and money.